 Housing costs in Sonora are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Sonora is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Sonora is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Sonora who work in food service (13.12%), management occupations (10.39%), and office and administrative support (9.84%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sonora is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Sonora is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Sonora who work in sales jobs (10.34%), office and administrative support (9.85%), and management occupations (9.37%).

 Of important note, Sonora is also a city of artists.
 Sonora has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sonora’s character.

-Sonora is a somewhat ethnically-diverse city.
+Sonora is a very ethnically-diverse city.
 The people who call Sonora home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sonora residents report their race to be White, followed by Asian.
-Important ancestries of people in Sonora include English, Irish, Italian, and French .
+Sonora also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.60% of the city’s residents.
+Important ancestries of people in Sonora include English, Irish, Italian, and Portuguese.

 The most common language spoken in Sonora is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Chinese.